robocup-junior/erebus-document/content/en/docs/Events/_index.md

   List of related events
 ---

-## Related Events to the Erebus Rescue Maze Simulator
+## Related Events to the Erebus Simulator
-The subpages provide an overview of related Events.
+The subpages provide an overview of related events.